thieu1995/permetrics/paper/paper.md

 Other popular libraries such as `TensorFlow` [@abadi2016tensorflow], `Keras` [@chollet2017xception], `CatBoost` [@prokhorenkova2018catboost], and `MxNet` [@chen2015mxnet] also contain modules dedicated to metrics.
 However, the issue with these libraries is that their metric modules are specific to each respective one.
 It is challenging to combine metric modules from different libraries with each other.
 If it is possible to combine them, it often requires installing numerous related libraries.
 Furthermore, the metric modules within each library are tailored to users who are familiar with that specific one, requiring users to learn multiple libraries, syntax structures, and necessary commands associated with each framework to use them in combination.
 These are significant obstacles when using metrics from such libraries.

-All the aforementioned challenges are addressed by our `permetrics` library.
+All the aforementioned challenges are addressed by our **PerMetrics** library.
 It not only offers a simple and concise syntax and usage but also does not require any knowledge of other major libraries such as `TensorFlow`, `Keras`, or `PyTorch`.
 Additionally, it can be seamlessly integrated with any computational or machine learning library.
 In the future, we plan to expand `permetrics` to include other domains such as text metrics, audio metrics, detection metrics, and image metrics.

 # Available Methods